CodeKarno/ReadMeTest/README.md

     return items;
 }
 ```
-7. Handle the OnClick client event on all buttons and call the desired methods for moving elements:
+7. Handle the Click client event on all buttons and call the desired methods for moving elements:

 ```javascript
 function AddSelectedItems() {